nullwiz/triochall/README.md

 ```

 By default it's expected to work with the local mailhog instance to mock notification testing.
 At this point, do watch the video to get more context.

 ## Integrations

 - Amazon SES
   In order yo use SES you need to change the environment variables in the docker image.
 Mainly, "NOTIFICATIONS_ENV" set to "production", but also
   boto3 will require your credentials, that right now are added to the compose but would typically come from the secrets manager or injected variables at runtime.
   These credentials are access keys in the AWS IAM console for a user, which you must create.
 You must also send validation emails for sender and receiver.

+## General comments

+.
+I did not realize the second instruction about opening a PR in the repo.
+In a real application, these would have been incremental changes and not a single PR.
+I missed that!
+.
+I do expect feedback :)